 Based on fully phased-in rules including fully phased-in impact of IFRS 9.
-Pro forma fully phased-in min.
-CET1 requirement in 2019 of 4.5%, capital conservation buffer of 2.5%, SIFI requirement of 3%, countercyclical buffer of 1.7% and CET1 component of Pillar II requirement.
-Note: Pillar II requirement is not relevant for the purpose of MDA.
+Pro forma fully phased-in minimum CET1 requirement in 2020 of 4.5%, capital conservation buffer of 2.5%, SIFI requirement of 3%, countercyclical buffer of 1.7% and CET1 component of Pillar II requirement.
+Under the current Danish rules, Pillar II requirement is not relevant for the purpose of MDA.